The Baby Ate a Bath Bomb!

 The Bottom Line

 When used as directed, bath bombs and bath fizzies are safe.
-Skin irritation can occur in some people and eye irritation is expected to occur if splashed in the eyes.
+Skin irritation can occur in some people, and eye irritation is expected to occur if splashed in the eyes.
 Unintentional ingestion of small amounts is expected to cause minor effects such as oral irritation, nausea, vomiting, and diarrhea.
-Swallowing larger amounts has the potential to cause serious toxicity.

 Bath bombs and bath fizzies are very similar.
-These products are available in granules (fizzy) or, more commonly, hard-packed dry ingredients (bomb).
-The most common bath bombs are spherical, but they are also available in a variety of other shapes such as flowers, sea shells, and even bakery items.
+These products are available in granules (“fizzies") or, more commonly, hard-packed dry ingredients (“bombs”).
+The most common bath bombs are spherical, but they are also available in a variety of other shapes, such as flowers, sea shells, and even bakery items.
 Many cupcake- and donut-shaped bath bombs look good enough to eat, so it should be no surprise when a toddler takes a bite.

 The ingredients that make these bath products fizz are sodium bicarbonate and citric acid.
 Sodium bicarbonate is also known as baking soda.
 Citric acid is a weak acid found in citrus fruits.
-When these dry ingredients dissolve in water, they react and lots of carbon dioxide bubbles are released over several minutes as the bath bomb breaks apart.
-This effervescence is similar to what is seen when an Alka-Seltzer tablet is dropped into a glass of water.
+When these dry ingredients dissolve in water, they react, and lots of carbon dioxide bubbles are released over several minutes as the bath bomb breaks apart.
 Other ingredients that might be included are soaps, oils, butters, mineral salts, fragrances, dyes, flower petals, and glitter.

 Some companies suggest that their bath bombs have detoxifying properties or provide other health benefits such as pain relief, but there is little evidence to back these claims.
-Some bath bombs include the mineral salt magnesium sulfate, commonly known as Epsom salt.
+Some bath bombs include salt magnesium sulfate, a mineral commonly known as Epsom salt.
 For years, soaking in a tub with Epsom salt has been promoted as a way to increase magnesium in the body, which would relieve a variety of ailments such as sore muscles, cramps, and stress.
 While there are anecdotal reports of health benefits, the claims are not backed by good science.
 Magnesium is not well absorbed through the skin, so there are no internal benefits from the magnesium salt in the bath water.
-Any relief of muscle soreness is probably just from the warm water.
-So don't believe the hype, just enjoy the bath.
+Any relief of muscle soreness is probably a result of the warm water.
+Don’t believe the hype; just enjoy the bath.

-Unintentionally swallowing a small amount of bath water with a dissolved bath bomb should not be dangerous because the ingredients would be very dilute.
-Similarly, contact between the bath water and the eyes should also be well tolerated.
+Unintentionally swallowing a small amount of bath water with a dissolved bath bomb should not be dangerous because the ingredients would be very diluted.
+Similarly, contact between the bath water and the eyes should also be well-tolerated.
 Direct contact of the granules or powder with the eyes can produce irritation that should resolve after a thorough rinsing with water.

 Treatment for ingestion of any of these products is rinsing out the mouth and drinking a few sips of water to clear the mouth and throat.
 Mild vomiting and diarrhea can be managed at home by slowly sipping water to stay hydrated.
 Eye exposures should immediately receive a 15-minute irrigation with room temperature water.